alejogs4/sw-blog/content/blog/redux-importance/index.md

 ### State changes as user events

-Given our businesses our users will perform some actions over our applications, these actions eventually will be reflected on the screen, these two concepts (action - consequence) are everywhere in software development
+Given our businesses our users will perform some actions over our applications these actions eventually will be reflected on the screen, these two concepts (action - consequence) are everywhere in software development

 - user buy -> email sending
 - match score -> mobile notification

 How handle this an interesting topic in software engineering, one way to handle this it's performing the business operation and dispatch events with the data of the operation just performed this event will be listened by a **n** number of handlers.
-Where those are, or what they do it's not the business of the calling place, this is important because reduce **coupling** between calling place and event handlers and separate business operation from its consequences.
+Where those are or what they do it's not the business of the calling place, this is important because reduce **coupling** between calling place and event handlers and separate business operation from its consequences.

 ```javascript
 // Component.jsx -> calling place